-Perhaps a recycled glass top, which costs $50 to $80 per square foot, could be the main countertop material with quartz or granite on the island.
-Quartz and granite are around $50 to $100 per square foot.
+Perhaps a recycled glass top, which costs $75 to $125 per square foot installed, could be the main countertop material with quartz or granite on the island.
+Quartz and granite are around $75 to $150 per square foot.

 - ROI for stone or recycled glass countertops will vary.
 It will pay off with your enjoyment of the space but the amount of money you recoup when you sell the home will depend on your location and similar homes in the area.